 Build a better culture

 Culture isn't just about making people love where they work or making them feel more happy, a good culture can have a profound impact on performance too.

 A solid culture where safety is pushed by management and pulled by workers can increase the likelihood of people reporting hazards and incidents; a culture where other stakeholders are treated with respect results in less noise complaints before work should start etc. and a culture whereby people feel like they should perform well at all times reduces poor conduct and negligence.

 A good and safe work culture can have a big impact across all of the above construction site risks.

 And finally, many of the issues and risks which are common on construction sites are caused from less than perfect documentation, processes and communication.

 While none of these processes will ever be bulletproof or perfect, replacing clunky paper, PDFs excel sheets and emails back and forth with real-time softwares is a great and easy place to drastically improve your current workflows.

 Most of these softwares today can be tried and used for free, and then easily upgraded as you move more of your processes across to a digital and automated format.

 Having a smart information management system is the best way to improve how information moves and how risk is communicated on your construction sites.

-Lance is the Head of Marketing & Growth at Sitemate.
-His aim is to bring awareness to a brighter future for the heavy industries where people and companies work smarter.
+Lance is VP of Marketing at Sitemate.
+His aim is to bring awareness to a brighter future for the Built World where industrial workers and companies work smarter.